akto-api-security/akto-mcp-server/README.md

 # Akto MCP Server

-Akto MCP Server is a Spring Boot-based Model Context Protocol (MCP) server, designed to provide AI-powered tools and APIs.
-It leverages the Spring AI MCP Server starter and is container-ready for easy deployment.
+Akto MCP Server is a Spring Boot-based Model Context Protocol (MCP) server, designed to provide AI-powered tools and APIs to interact with Akto.
+It leverages the Spring AI and is container-ready for easy deployment.

 ## Features